LivingLegacyMedia/vowbound/chapter_12.md

 And everything changed.

 Korrin's body convulsed.
-The severance began—not just his tether, but dozens of others throughout the circle.
+The severance began—his tether first, then dozens of others throughout the circle, spreading like cracks through ice.
 The Hollow collapsed in waves as their bindings to Draven's network shattered.
 Throughout the aqueduct, empty people suddenly screamed as something fundamental broke inside them.

 They were freed.
 The tethers cut.
 The forced control ended.
 Awareness returned to vessels that had been empty for months or years.